Emmanuel Besnier

-Emmanuel Besnier (born 18 September 1970) is a French heir and billionaire businessman.
+Emmanuel Georges Philippe Besnier (/fr/; born 18 September 1970) is a French heir and billionaire businessman.
 He is the chief executive officer (CEO) and controlling shareholder of Lactalis.
 As of February 2025, Forbes estimated his net worth at US$24.2 billion.

 Early life

 Emmanuel Besnier was born on 18 September 1970 in Laval, Mayenne, France.
 His father was Michel Besnier and his mother, Christiane.
 His paternal grandfather, André Besnier, was the founder of Lactalis in 1933.
 He has a brother, Jean-Michel, and a sister, Marie.

 He was educated at the Lycée de l'Immaculée-Conception, a Roman Catholic private lycée in Laval.
 He graduated from the ISG Business School in Paris.

 Career

 Besnier joined Lactalis as director of development in 1995.
 He took over as the CEO in 2000, when his father died.

 With his brother and sister, he owned 83% of Lactalis.
 He shuns publicity and has been nicknamed "the invisible billionaire".